The Basics

 ResourceSQLite database

 Diagram: A workspace contains two projects.
-Project 1 has Service 1 (React frontend), Service 2 (Node.js API), Service 3 (Worker), and a Resource (SQLite database connected to Service 2).
-Project 2 has Service 1 (Next.js dashboard), Service 2 (Python API), and a Resource (SQLite database connected to Service 2).
-Workspaces group projects, projects group services and resources.
+Project 1 has Service 1 (React frontend), Service 2 (Node.js API), Service 3 (Worker), and a Database (PostgreSQL connected to Service 2).
+Project 2 has Service 1 (Next.js dashboard), Service 2 (Python API), and a Database (PostgreSQL connected to Service 2).
+Workspaces group projects, projects group services and databases.

 Services